Last week I shared some mom hacks on how to take care of a child that is sick with the stomach flu. Being a parent can be hard work sometimes.

 Just two weeks after recovering from the stomach flu from hell, Pork Chop woke up coughing.
 His cough got progressively worse over a couple days–to the point where neither of us was getting much sleep.

 I brought him to the doctor who chalked it up to seasonal allergies and said that Claritin would help.
-She did caution that it would take a few days to really kick in.
+She cautioned that it would take a few days to really kick in.
 A few more days of no sleep and racking coughs.

 That wasn’t a good enough answer for me.
 I am not a fan of my kids not getting sleep.
 I am realistic enough to know that as soon as he is better, Pea’s arthritis will flare or something else will happen that will keep me up all night.
 I’m used to that.
 That might be why I take naps almost every day.
 (If you have kids younger than five, there is light at the end of the tunnel.
 One day, you too will be able to sneak in power naps!)